 Aptiv is a global technology company founded in 2011 with global headquarters in Ireland.
 The company manufactures and sells vehicle components focusing on signal and power solutions, electronic power, and advanced safety technology solutions for automotive vehicles.

-Aptiv focuses on autonomous commercial vehicles, looking to gain a foothold in ride-sharing through the creation of robotic taxis.
+Aptiv focuses on autonomous commercial vehicles, and it is looking to gain a foothold in ride-sharing by creating robotic taxis.

 The company has joined forces with Hyundai Motor and Lyft in launching Motional, an all-electric robotaxi.
 Passengers can order rides via App, and each cab is equipped with a computer communications system to input directions and customized services.

-This is an exciting addition to the list of best autonomous vehicle stocks because it capitalizes on a whole separate industry.
-The technology can be a game-changer in the ride-hailing sector, streamlining existing services.
+This is an exciting addition to the list of best autonomous vehicle stocks because it capitalizes on a separate industry.
+The technology can be a game-changer in ride-hailing, streamlining existing services.

-Companies like Uber and Lyft have struggled to maintain profitability because paying drivers cuts substantially into profits.
+Companies like Uber and Lyft have struggled to maintain profitability because paying drivers substantially cuts profits.
 Automating the driving eliminates the majority of business expenditures and can be very lucrative.

-A drawback for Aptiv is that self-driving taxis seem a little less appealing to consumers, who wouldn’t be driving these cars anyway.
+A drawback for Aptiv is that self-driving taxis seem less appealing to consumers, who wouldn’t be driving these cars anyway.

 - Motional line already in place